This song, written by Jim Sharkey, a member of the Illawarra Union Singers, was born out of the Covid 19 pandemic. Jim writes,

 Tenor Harmony (Sung)

-This track includes the 1st verse melody and solo vocal at the beginning of verse 4 as well.
+This track includes the 1st verse melody, 2nd unison verse, and solo vocal at the beginning of verse 4 as well.

-Finally, here is the a compressed music .xml file, enabling the arrangement, created in Finale, to be opened in other notation programs such as the Open Source program MuseScore.
+Finally, here is the a compressed music .xml file, of the whole arrangement, enabling the music, created in Finale, to be opened in other notation programs such as the Open Source program MuseScore, and here is a link to the Finale file for the arrangement.